Our COVID-19 office policy, including hours of operation, is outlined on our Contact Us page.

 Special offers & promotions*:

 - More news from Hurtigruten.
 For many years Canadian residents have received a discount of up to 20% off of published US$ prices to compensate for the weakened CA$, making Hurtigruten cruises more affordable for Canadian travellers.
 However, this special provision is coming to an end in 2021.
 You can still book on a future cruise and get in on the Save 20% special offer if you make your booking with us by the 30 June, 2021.
 Or, Save 10% if booked between the 01 July & 30 September, 2021.
 As of the 01 October, 2021, full US$ prices will apply for all bookings.
 So, get in on this great offer before it’s gone!
+This Canadian residents discount may also be combined with other sales and special offers.
 Contact us today for information and to make your reservation.

 - Churchill Wild is offering a lower deposit of CA$1,000 and flexible cancellation policies up to 30 days prior to the tour date on all new 2021 tour bookings.
 Tours offered include The Great Ice Bears at Dymond Lake Lodge, Birds, Bears & Belugas, Hudson Bay Odyssey and more.
 Ask us for full details.